-Elsewhere in Malpaars-

 “Please… let me go…”

 “Then please tell me what is wrong with having dinner with us.”

 “Why?”
 She immediately crouched down and hid her face.

-“Saadra…” He caught his tongue.
+“Saadra…” He caught his tongue, hearing the silent sobs.
 He wasn’t sure what to say.

 “Why…” She repeated.
 Only this time it was not a question, and she was crying.
 “Why are you so nice to someone like me?
 Why couldn’t you just be like all the others and hit me or yell at me?”
 She looked up and tears were streaming out of her eyes.
 “Why didn’t you just leave me alone… why did you have to make me feel like this.”

-“I-…” In his attempt to help her, he had failed to realize what he was doing.
+“I…” In his attempt to help her, he had failed to realize what he was doing.
 His sympathy was probably hurting her even more than he could imagine, and in his ignorance, had failed to consider it.
-“I’m sorry…”
+“I am sorry…”